-There are several ways to download YouTube videos directly to your iOS device, generally using third-party apps to achieve this.
+There are several ways to download YouTube videos directly to your iOS device, generally using third-party apps.
 It should be noted, however, that such apps often don't last long on the App Store; search for 'YouTube download' to see the latest options, but check the reviews to make sure they're legitimate.

 In this tutorial we're going to take a slightly different approach, using a more general file-management app called Documents (which is on its sixth version, and is unlikely to be removed from the store any time soon) and using an online service to do the actual downloading.

 These methods should work on most iOS devices, and we can confirm that they work in every version of iOS from 8 to 11.
 (Note, however, that the Documents method - while it still works in the UK - may not work for US readers.)
 If you'd rather save those clips to your desktop, take a look at How to download YouTube videos to your Mac.